cosmos/cosmos-sdk/x/staking/spec/05_end_block.md

 - remove the mature entry from `Redelegation.Entries`
 - remove the `Redelegation` object from the store if there are no remaining entries.

+## Putting unbonding operations on hold

+Unbonding operations can be put on hold by external modules via the `PutUnbondingOnHold(unbondingId)` method.
+As a result, an unbonding operation (e.g., an unbonding delegation) that is on hold, cannot complete even if it reaches maturity.
+For an unbonding operation with `unbondingId` to eventually complete (after it reaches maturity), every call to `PutUnbondingOnHold(unbondingId)` must be matched by a call to `UnbondingCanComplete(unbondingId)`.